Harshaa20/Basic-Image-Search-Application-Front-End/README.md

-It was my first application built using front-end development tools.
+It was my first image searching application built using front-end development tools.